How Does FUSE Work?

 Students Choose

 Students in FUSE have access to a diverse suite of Challenges.
-They choose who they work with and whether they work alone or collaboratively.
+They choose who to work with and whether they work alone or collaboratively.
 This choice and interest-centered environment helps all students find Challenges to inspire learning and engagement.

 Interest-driven Design